The only tiny house course you’ll ever need!

 Not-So-Tiny Log Cabin with Additions ✦ Two-Story 12*12 Writers Retreat ✦ Whimsical and Artsy Tiny House on Wheels ✦ Tiny Family Home with Lots of Repurposed Materials ✦ Tiny House on Skids, Built During One of Our In-Person Classes ✦ Spacious Tiny Home for Two on Wheels

 This class is a living, breathing, ever-evolving project.
 We’re refining and actively filming more lessons to be added to this course, and will do so for years to come.
 When you join the class now, you’ll have unlimited access to new content, at no extra cost.

 Education for all experience levels

-Each of our modules is extremely thorough, and designed to meet you where you’re at.
+Each of our modules is thorough, and designed to meet you where you’re at.
 If you are a beginning builder, you will likely watch all of the lessons, rapt, and take thorough notes.
 Our guess is that you’ll get really stoked on the tool and rough construction modules, which teach you the basics of getting started.
 Even if you choose to hire help with more advanced things, like plumbing and electrical, those videos will be useful, too.
-After watching them, you’ll be able to have informed confidence when talking with any contractors you hire.
+After watching them, you’ll have much more confidence when talking with any contractors you hire.